visionify/visionai/docs/scenarios/hand-wash.md

         ```

-    - You should be able to see the information generated on your console window with the detections of missing hand-wash/hand-sanitizer event within the camera field of view.
+    - You should be able to see the information generated on your console window with the detections of missing hand-wash event within the camera field of view.

 === "With RTSP Camera - Pipelines"
      [TODO]